kahnwong/karnwong.me/content/posts/2022-09-27-intro-to-dagster-cloud.md

 ## Table lineage

 Running multiple pipelines are cool.
-But if you update this pipeline, do you also need to update its dependent pipelines?
+But if you update this pipeline, do you also need to update downstream pipelines?
 I'm sure you can have a list of pipelines dependency somewhere, but it's so much more convenient to see it right from dagster.

 ![dagster table lineage](/images/2022-09-27-19-45-20.png)